-What Can a Handyman Do in Kent in Kent County, Delaware?
+What Can a Handyman Do Without a License in Kent in Kent County, Delaware?

 In Delaware, there is no statewide “general contractor license” for typical handyman/remodeling work; instead, contractors generally must hold a Delaware business license (from the Division of Revenue) and comply with local building permits/inspections.
 Specialty trades (electrical, plumbing/HVAC/refrigeration, etc.) are separately licensed at the state level and require a state-issued trade license even for small jobs.
 Delaware does not use a simple statewide handyman dollar-threshold exemption that lets unlicensed persons perform otherwise-licensed trade work.